totalwarANGEL1993/cerberus/readme.md

 end
 ```
 Do NOT use the overwrite module for this function!
 Overwriting
+`Mission_OnSaveGameLoaded` while using an overwrite will cause an infinite
-`Mission_OnSaveGameLoaded` does break the overwrite!
+loop and break the game!